Honoring National Youth Violence Prevention Week In April

 Limiting deadly weapons like guns or knives from your home, workplace, or school can potentially limit the possibility of crimes of opportunity.
 Additional ways to limit weapons include advocating for change and supporting legislation to defend youth from violence.

-In some circumstances, perpetrators of youth violence have reported being isolated, socially rejected, or bullied.
+Cultivate a sense of belonging for youth In some circumstances, perpetrators of youth violence have reported being isolated, socially rejected, or bullied.
+National Youth Violence Prevention Week emphasizes the importance of fostering inclusivity and support for young people.
 Anti-bullying initiatives and ensuring that kids have social connections and support can directly impact the youth violence rate.
 It’s noted that these efforts can also help with suicide prevention, another pervasive concern among kids, teens, and adults.

 Children and teens can benefit from having a safe space to talk and get support.
-Normalizing mental healthcare, making it easier and more comfortable for kids and teens to reach out, and making mental health support accessible to kids and teens can be critical to their well-being.
+Normalizing mental healthcare, making it easier and more comfortable for kids and teens to reach out, and making mental health support available to kids and teens can be critical to their well-being.
 For example: If a child or teen is experiencing mental health concerns, they may find solace in knowing that what they say in therapy will not make it back to their parents, save for cases where the individual is at risk of harming themselves or someone else.

-Supportive strategies for adult survivors of youth violence
+Mental health care for adult survivors of youth violence

 For youth who have experienced violence, therapeutic modalities like Cognitive Behavioral Intervention for Trauma in Schools (CBITS) and the Skills for Psychological Recovery (SPR) program can be effective.
 However, traumatic childhood experiences can affect people of all ages, even months or years after the experiences have passed.
 There may not be a time limit on how concerns like youth violence and other sources of childhood trauma may impact someone, nor is there a time limit on when a person can seek support.

 If you’re an adult survivor of youth violence, strategically using supportive methods can lead to a higher quality of life.
-One of the most accessible and prevalent can include therapy, either online or in your area.
+One of the most available and prevalent can include therapy, either online or in your area.
 Addressing concerns like post-traumatic stress disorder with the help of a clinician, finding peer support opportunities, and establishing healthy coping skills can all be advantageous to your healing process.

 Some individuals who experience youth violence may feel alone or as though others have moved on when they haven’t.
 It may be helpful to remember that you aren’t alone and that it can be typical for adverse childhood experiences like violence to impact an individual as an adult.
 Despite this factor, it can be possible to move forward, and you’re not alone.
 Therapy is often effective in treating concerns like PTSD, anxiety disorders, grief, and traumatic memories, and it can also help you establish coping skills to use in the present and future.

 Survivors of youth violence can find it overwhelming to seek help or recount their experiences, which may be more difficult if they seek support in an unfamiliar or uncomfortable place.
-Online therapy through a platform like BetterHelp can offer an accessible and affordable way for some to get support without increasing their discomfort through the process, facilitating growth on their terms.
+Online therapy through a platform like BetterHelp can offer an available and affordable way for some to get support without increasing their discomfort through the process, facilitating growth on their terms.

 Youth violence is a complex psychological affair that often requires a nuanced approach.
 Online therapy has been scientifically suggested to be an effective way to promote growth and healing in a way that is comparable to in-person therapeutic intervention.